namasikanam/PurpleBase/README.md

 This is a developing simple DBMS for course *Introduction to Database Management System* at Tsinghua University, based on [RedBase](https://web.stanford.edu/class/cs346/2015/redbase.html).
 It's planned to follows both the specification of [CS346] and *Introduction to Database Management System*.

+Purple is the color of Tsinghua and also was my favorite color when I was in middle school.
+So, I use it to name my DBMS.

 ## Instructions

 * **Setup**: Install ``g++``, ``bison``, ``flex`` and ``valgrind``